CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Interfaces/Physical-Ports-Missing-from-ip-link-show-Output-switchd-Failure.md

 Typically, `switchd` fails to start when the Cumulus Linux license is missing.

-If your license is installed and `switchd` still fails to start, capture any errors that may occur and generate the `cl-support` files, then send them to the Cumulus Networks support team.
+If your license is installed and `switchd` still fails to start, capture any errors that may occur and generate the `cl-support` files, then send them to the NVIDIA support team.

 Follow the appropriate steps below.